mac-/configurine/README.md

 **Notes:**

 * The shared key is a UUID that get's issued when a client registers with configurine (see below).
 This value should be kept secret in order to prevent a third party from impersonating your client.
+Never use this key in any browser-based code!
 * The `timestamp` has a tolerance of +/- 10 minutes; meaning the time on the system issuing the request has to be within 10 minutes of the time of the server hosting configurine.

 ### Getting a Shared Key